FinalProject-2021/Housing_Valuation/README.md

 In addition, we experimented with different label values, including predicting median home price and categorical predictions of the change in median home price over a 1 and 3 month period were positive or negative.
 We also experimented with including calculated 1, 2, and 3 month changes in median home price in the features.

 The results ...

+Machine Learning

+Initially we ran LayzPredict to test a multitude of regression and classification algorithms to see which would potentially provide the best results.
+Random Forest Classification received the best results from classifiers but even after adjusting parameters the best results we could get is 65% accuracy.
+Therefor we found regression models would work best, so we decided to compare three different models ARIMA, VAR, and Random Forest Regressor.
+We trained each model on all of 2019-2020 data and tested on Jan-Mar 2021 with additional prediction for April.
+We ran the models to forecast Total Sales, FHA Loans, Median Sale Price.